Skip to main content

 Journalism

-Investigative Reporters and Editors, a leading group that supports the practice of using data to report on impactful stories, breaks the process down to four essential steps including asking a question, gathering the appropriate data, cleaning and analyzing the data, and doing further reporting and writing of the story.
+Investigative Reporters and Editors, a leading group that supports the practice of using data to report on impactful stories, breaks the process down into four essential steps:

 For more information about how data journalists are working to effectively and ethically use AI, read this article from the Global Investigative Journalism Network.

 The data gathering and analytics tools available to journalists are too numerous to mention here, and new ones are being developed all the time.
-Suffice it to say that students interested in data journalism will likely want to add learning the computer programming language Python and the R statistical package to their repertoires.
+Suffice it to say that students interested in data journalism may want to add learning the computer programming language Python and the R statistical package to their repertoires.

 A good list of resources for journalists interested in doing data journalism can be found at this page by the Public Media Alliance.